RyaxTech/ryax-engine/README.md

 - [x] HTTP API automatic creation (with OpenAPI interactive UI!)
 - [x] Manage credentials for the integrations with shared variables
 - [x] Support actions made in Javascript(Nodejs) and C#
+- [x] Offloading of demanding actions to an HPC cluster
+- [ ] Multi Kubernetes cluster support
 - [ ] Backend as a Service with on-demand with dedicated database, object store, message broker...
-- [ ] Support any docker based services
+- [ ] Support any container based services
-- And much more!
+- [ ] Ryax in Ryax!

 ## 🤗 Contributing